Computation Alignment: Capacity Approximation without Noise Accumulation: Problem Setting and Notation

 \subsection{Multi-Layer Relay Networks}

-Having described the single-layer network setting, we now turn attention to networks with multiple layers of relays.
-These networks consists of a concatenation of $D$ single-layer networks as defined in Section~\ref{sec:problem_single}.
+Having described the single-layer network setting, we now turn to networks with multiple layers of relays.
+These networks consist of a concatenation of $D$ single-layer networks as defined in Section~\ref{sec:problem_single}.
 The network contains $K$ source nodes at layer zero connected through a Rayleigh-fading channel to $K$ relay nodes at layer one.
 Layer $d$ in the network contains $K$ relay nodes connected through a Rayleigh-fading channel to $K$ relay nodes at layer $d+1$.
 The relay nodes at layer $D$ are connected to the destination node at layer $D+1$ through orthogonal bit pipes of infinite capacity.
-This ensures that the intermediate relay layers, not the bit pipes, are the bottleneck in the network.
+This ensures that the intermediate relay layers, not the bit pipes, are the bottleneck in the network (see also the remark below).
 This scenario is depicted in Fig.~\ref{fig:multiple}.

 Formally, each transmitter at a source node, indexed by $k\in\{1, \ldots, K\}$, has access to a \emph{message} $w_k$ of rate $R_k$ that is generated independently and uniformly over $\{1, \ldots, 2^{TR_k}\}$.
 The receiver at the destination node aims to recover the transmitted messages $(w_1, w_2, \ldots, w_K)$.